-The third oldest settlement in SA, Paarl, has so much history and culture to offer visitors.
+Looking for things to do in Paarl?
+The third-oldest settlement in SA, Paarl, has so much history and culture to offer visitors.
 But there is far more than that to this town.
 While the town is close enough for a day adventure – just an hour’s drive from Cape Town – you can also make a weekend of it.
 We have plenty to offer!
 Planning on visiting Paarl?
 Below are the top-rated things to do in Paarl.

 Paarl Spice Route

 Spice Route is an excellent destination for the whole family to enjoy and is particularly great for groups of friends or weekend outings.
-With chocolate and ice-cream tastings, beers, wine, restaurants and a host of artisan offerings, it’s the perfect place to head for a day out in Paarl.
-It is also extremely picturesque and relaxed, making it especially ideal for weekend wanderings.
+With chocolate and ice-cream tastings, beers, wine, restaurants, and a host of artisan offerings, it’s the perfect place to head for a day out in Paarl.
+It is also extremely picturesque and relaxed, making it especially ideal for weekend wandering.

 Paarl Mountain Nature Reserve

-Paarl Mountain Nature Reserve is a beautiful and tranquil spot in Paarl and is perfect to enjoy with the whole family.
-Walkthrough the garden, pack a picnic or even set out to enjoy some excellent birding or hiking nearby.
+Paarl Mountain Nature Reserve is a beautiful and tranquil spot in Paarl and is perfect to enjoy with the entire family.
+Walk through the garden, pack a picnic, or even set out to enjoy some exceptional birding or hiking nearby.
 What’s more, there are plenty of amazing flowers – including the majestic Proteas – to see too.
-The nature reserve is home to the second biggest granite boulders in the world an offer incredible views across the Paarl valley.
+The nature reserve is home to the second-biggest granite boulders in the world and offer incredible views across the Paarl valley.
 It truly is an outdoor haven.
-Just keep in mind that it can get busy on weekends and there is an entry fee for cars.
+Just keep in mind that it can get busy at weekends and there is an entry fee for cars.

 Paarl Historical Walk

 The best way to see and learn about Paarl is to take a walk along our Main Road with the Paarl Historical Walk.
 Join the tour guide on a guided 1km walk along the longest and one of the best-preserved main streets in South Africa.
 The walk takes just over two hours and will have you hearing interesting stories and learning fascinating historical facts while taking in manor houses, slave churches and the oldest remaining working well in town.
-You’ll also learn about the famous oak trees that line the streets and visit the Ladies Bar in the historical Zomerlust Guesthouse where Abraham Pieter de Villiers had his famous brandy tap installed (it’s still there) and the only place where Paarl Rock Brandy is served.
-Tours are by appointment and they are a wonderful way to get to know one of the best-preserved towns in South Africa.
+You’ll also learn about the famous oak trees that line the Streets.
+Make sure you visit the Ladies Bar in the historic Zomerlust Guesthouse.
+Tours are by appointment, and they are a wonderful way to get to know one of the best-preserved towns in South Africa.

 Rhebokskloof Wine Estate

 Rhebokskloof Wine Estate is one of the most family-friendly estates you will find anywhere.
 They offer a restaurant, picnic areas and wine tasting options.
 It is a welcoming and entertaining estate to visit and there’s always plenty to enjoy here.
-Two of their coolest attractions is the quad biking and horseback riding.
+Two of their coolest activities are quad biking and horseback riding.